cherrycodes69/gl-game-engine/readme.md

 ## Features

 - Uses OpenGL for rendering.
-- **Entity-Component System**: For managing game objects and their behaviors.
+- **Entity-Component System**: Manages game objects and behaviors.
-- **3D Collision & Bounce Behavior**: Allows for simulation of object interactions in a 3D space.
+- **3D Collision & Bounce**: Simulates object interactions in 3D.
-- **Optimized Collision Checks**: Incorporates optimizations that divide the search space in 3D, enabling collision checks only within the vicinity of each object, reducing computational overhead.
+- **Collision Optimization**: Divides the search space in 3D to check collisions only nearby, reducing overhead.
+- **Projectiles**: Players can shoot projectiles.
+- **Building Blocks**: Players can stack blocks.
+- **Basic Enemy**: An enemy that simply follows or tracks the player.
+- **Player Health**: Players have a health metric, which, when depleted, can lead to game loss.

 ## Archive Information